-Marvao Portugal is considered one of the most spectacular villages in the country.
-Set up on top of a hill with a protection wall, white villages and a castle, this historical location offers splendid views of the region.
-Discover it in photos and video...
+Marvao, Portugal is considered one of the most spectacular villages in the country.
+Set up on top of a hill with a protection wall, white houses and a castle, this historical location offers splendid views of the region.
+Below is my guide to help you plan your visit.

 Navigate back to the complete Travel Portugal Guide

 This article contains affiliate Links (info on the Disclosure page).
 If you purchase using my link, I get a commission at no extra cost to you.

 Why visit the village of Marvao in Portugal?
 Video

 Marvao is one of the most impressive villages in Portugal.

 - white houses

 Below is a short video to give you an idea of what a visit can look like: